hack-technicolor/hack-technicolor/docs/Upgrade.md

 ```

 !!! hint "Something went wrong?"
     If the above command causes the gateway to reboot, use an USB drive instead.
-Move the RBI file into the USB drive and use it as working folder in place of `/tmp/new.rbi`.
+Move the RBI file into the USB drive and use its mount path in place of `/tmp`.
+Read [issue #128](https://github.com/hack-technicolor/hack-technicolor/issues/128) for more details.
 This is usually needed when there is not enough free RAM to perform firmware unpacking in memory.

 ### Raw bank dump